IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="select-sample-4-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

-You can also pass in a customized [OverlaySettings]({environment:angularApiUrl}/interfaces/overlaysettings.html) object to the `igx-select`'s open function, where your template should look like this:
+You can also pass in a customized [OverlaySettings]({environment:angularApiUrl}/interfaces/overlaysettings.html) object to the [IgxSelectComponent]({environment:angularApiUrl}/classes/igxselectcomponent.html#open)'s open function, where your template should look like this:
 ```html
 <igx-select>
     <igx-select-item *ngFor="let item of items">